MSHERIFF2/tech4dev-phase2/README.md

-# tech4dev-phase2-firstAssignment
+# tech4dev-phase2
-This Project is done at phase 2 of Developer Foundry Scholarship Program.
+This Projects are done at phase 2 of Developer Foundry Scholarship Program.
 Year 2025